UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 ### Running the Executable

-After compiling, run the each executable with the following command that will run it for default parameters:
+After compiling, run the each executable with the following command that will run it for default parameters (Must be run in the build directory for the CPU baseline):

 ```bash
 ./string-match.out